zippoy/luke/README.md

 * The project has been ported to Lucene trunk (marked as 5.0 at the time) by Dmitry Kan
 * The project has been back-ported to Lucene 4.3 by sonarname, who later decided not to continue supporting the project
 * There are updates to the (non-mavenized) project done by tarzanek (https://github.com/tarzanek/luke)
+* Port to Apache Pivot by @markmiller and @mocobeta

 This project's goal
 ====